Bklyner wishes a zissen Pesach to all Brooklynites who celebrate!

 For a glimpse into how some of our Brooklyn neighbors are preparing for the holiday, you can also read this New York Times story about the Rapaport family, which makes traditional matzo bread in a wood-burning oven they’ve set up behind their Borough Park home.

-And in a reflection on family seders past, present and future, Brooklynite Brahma Yassky writes for Slate that while “we are still in the desert of COVID,” at least we are “traveling towards the time when we can laugh, hug and eat in the same room.”
+And in a reflection on family seders past, present and future, Brooklynite Brahma Yassky writes for Salon that while “we are still in the desert of COVID,” at least we are “traveling towards the time when we can laugh, hug and eat in the same room.”

 However you celebrate, we hope you have a safe, healthy and happy holiday.